 This is awesome for two reasons.
 Firstly, because veganism has grown so much that completely vegan footwear companies are thriving and, secondly, that there is enough demand from the vegan hiking community for them to make specific hiking shoes!

 Vegetarian Shoes Hiking Boots

 I’ll admit, we overlooked Vegetarian Shoes for quite some time, thinking their shoes were vegetarian and not vegan.
-This is, in fact, not the case.
-All of the awesome shoes from this independent UK company are 100% vegan-friendly, they’re vegan stamped and they’ve won plenty of awards.
+This is in fact not the case.
+All of the awesome shoes from this independent UK company are 100% vegan-friendly, they’re vegan stamped and have won plenty of awards.

 Vegetarian Shoes Veggie Trekker MK5 (Unisex)

 Features: 3-season boot, Vibram sole

 The Unisex Veggie Trekker MK5 is one of the few vegan leather hiking boots on this list, giving them a very traditional look.
 They’re designed to take on any environment, with Wind-Tex breathable technology, a water-resistant membrane and an insulating layer for added padding and warmth.
 The padded faux-leather collar and tongue sections also give added comfort and protection.